How Effective are these Five Teaching Styles?

 Group Of Students Working Together In Library With Teacher

-The Facilitator Style
+The Facilitator Teaching Style

 Teachers who adopt a facilitator or activity-based style encourage self-learning in the classroom through increased peer to teacher learning.
 Unlike the lecture style, teachers ask students to question rather than simply have the answer given to them.
 In this style, activities are used to promote self-discovery and develop problem-solving skills, which can often lead to the student developing a much deeper understanding of the topic.